superluminar-io/terraform-workshop/2-modules/README.md

-# Simple API
+# Modules

-In the first lab, we bootstrapped Terraform and created some resources.
-Finally, we deployed the resources to AWS and got a very basic static website hosting.
-Pretty cool, huh?
+In the first lab, we bootstrapped Terraform and got familiar with the very basics.
 Let's extend the stack and add a simple *Hello World API*.
-We want to use [Amazon API Gateway](https://aws.amazon.com/api-gateway/) and [AWS Lambda](https://aws.amazon.com/lambda/) (with Node.js) for a very basic serverless API returning a hello world statement.
+We want to use [Amazon API Gateway](https://aws.amazon.com/api-gateway/) and [AWS Lambda](https://aws.amazon.com/lambda/) (with Node.js) for a serverless API returning a hello world statement.

 ## Lambda function